 - The claimant also has the right to decline any damage award that is made and simply withdraw from the program and then file suit against the manufacturer.

-- The pursuit of these types of claims through the program requires a complete disclosure of the entire medical history of the claimant literally back to the time of birth.
+- The pursuit of vaccine injury claims through the program requires a complete disclosure of the entire medical history of the claimant literally back to the time of birth.
 The burden is on the plaintiff to submit all of those records for review.

 The vaccine program was established by the federal government as a means of providing reasonably prompt compensation for the claimant and at the same time to provide some limitation on liability for the manufacturer so as to encourage the development of such vaccines.

-If you have a claim for a vaccine injury in Virginia, Maryland or Washington, DC, contact us to find out how attorney Brien Roche can help.
+If you have a claim for a vaccine injury in Virginia, Maryland or Washington, DC, Contact Brien Roche today.